JSChilds/Code_Quest/README.md

 # CODE_QUEST
 A text-based adventure game where players must traverse a dungeon, collecting objects and solving computer-based puzzles.
-Made using HTML, CSS and JavaScript.

 ## How to Launch the Game